Our Catering Team

 Key Stage 4 – Eduqas Level 1/2 Hospitality & Catering (Vocational)

-Our course has been designed to develop in learners the knowledge and understanding related to a range of hospitality and catering providers; how they operate and what they have to take into account to be successful?
+Our course has been designed to develop in pupils the knowledge and understanding related to a range of hospitality and catering providers; how they operate and what they have to take into account to be successful?
 There is the opportunity to learn about issues related to nutrition and food safety and how they affect successful hospitality and catering operations.
 In this qualification, pupils will also have the opportunity to develop some food preparation and cooking skills as well as transferable skills of problem solving, organisation, time management, planning and communication.

 The WJEC Level 1/2 Vocational Award in Hospitality and Catering is made up of two mandatory units: